...

 What is a customer cohort analysis and what is its role in eCommerce?

-In e-commerce, a cohort is a group of customers grouped based on a commonly shared characteristic over a period of time.
+In e-commerce, customer cohorts are customer groups.
+They are grouped based on a commonly shared characteristic over a period of time.

 Here are some specific examples: